Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 ## Sink

-To publish events to an external source, after being processed, Sinks are used.
+Sinks are used to publish events to an external source after being processed.
 Sink consumes events from streams and allows the definition of a schema for the output format.

 ### Create streams